-There will be two written hand-in assignments with a set of problems in each assignment.
-Students are allowed to work in groups of maximum three people (sole authored hand-ins are accepted).
-Both assignments must be approved in order to be allowed to take the final exam.
+There will be one compulsory assignment with a set of problems.
+It is allowed to work in groups of maximum three people to solve the problems (sole authored hand-ins are also accepted).
+Grading scale is Approved - Not approved.
+Approved is required in order to be allowed to take the exam.

-Note: Mandatory activities in the course may occur before deadline for course registration.
+Note: There might be mandatory activities in the course before the deadline for course registration.

-A compendium consisting of a collection of articles and extracts from books and reports.
+A compendium consisting of a collection of articles and excerpts from books and reports.

 - ECTS Credits